gangdong/gangdong.github.io/_posts/2018-06-30-Web-jekyll-archive.markdown

 {% endfor %}
 {% endraw %}
 {% endhighlight %}
-I add a group of tags for statistics the posts count of every year and afford the navigation to the the posts group.
+I added a group of tags for statistics the posts count of every year and afforded the navigation to the the posts group.
 So the first loop will calculate the post count of every year and return two arrays.
 One is for recording the year index and the other gets the count of the year.
 With these two arrays, I can add the tags in front of the lists grouped by years.

 The second loop uses the{% raw %} `{% capture %}` {% endraw %}tag to get the year of each post and the one that follows it before comparing them.
 If they're different, the year is inserted before a link to the post while if they're the same, the post is simply added to the list for that year.